Jakob-Peters/Project-WebAdView/readme.md

 In SwiftUI, changing the `.id` of a view causes it to be fully recreated.
 The `homepageWebAdKey` state variable is used as the `.id` for the homepage's main `WebAdView`.
 By updating this key (e.g., with `homepageWebAdKey = UUID()` in `.onAppear`), you force SwiftUI to destroy and recreate the ad view.
 This is useful if you want to guarantee the ad view is fully reset and reloaded whenever the homepage appears, rather than just updating its content.
 Without this, the ad view may persist its state across navigation and not reload as expected.

 ## Project Structure
-- `Project_AdViewApp.swift`: App entry point, Didomi SDK setup, and global debug infrastructure.
+- `Project AdView/Project_AdViewApp.swift`: App entry point, Didomi SDK setup, and global debug infrastructure.
-- `Views/HomepageView.swift`: Main navigation, ad placement, lazy loading integration, and debug toggle UI.
+- `Project AdView/Views/HomepageView.swift`: Main navigation, ad placement, lazy loading integration, demo content, and debug toggle UI.
-- `Configs/WebAdView.swift`: Ad unit implementation, consent gating logic, lazy loading UI integration, and conditional debug logging.
+- `Project AdView/Configs/WebAdView.swift`: Ad unit implementation, consent gating logic, lazy loading UI integration, and conditional debug logging.
-- `Configs/LazyLoadingManager.swift`: Central lazy loading coordinator managing ad states and performance optimization.
+- `Project AdView/Configs/LazyLoadingManager.swift`: Central lazy loading coordinator managing ad states and performance optimization.
-- `Configs/DebugSettings.swift`: Global, persistent debug state management.
+- `Project AdView/Configs/DebugSettings.swift`: Global, persistent debug state management.
-- `Configs/DidomiWrapper.swift`: Ensures Didomi UI is properly presented in SwiftUI.
+- `Project AdView/Configs/DidomiWrapper.swift`: Ensures Didomi UI is properly presented in SwiftUI.

 ## Requirements
 - Xcode 12+
 - Swift 5.3+
 - Didomi iOS SDK
+- Valid Didomi API key (currently using demo key: "d0661bea-d696-4069-b308-11057215c4c4")

 ## Customization
-- **Change the ad template URL in `WebAdView.swift` as needed** (coordinate with STEP Network).
+- **Change the ad template URL in `WebAdView.swift` as needed** (currently: "https://adops.stepdev.dk/wp-content/ad-template.html?didomi-disable-notice=true" - coordinate with STEP Network).
 - **Add more ad units** by placing additional `WebAdView(adUnitId: ...)` components in your views using ad unit IDs provided by STEP Network.
 - **Configure lazy loading thresholds** using `.lazyLoadAd(fetchThreshold:displayThreshold:unloadThreshold:)` to optimize performance for your content.
 - **Use the `initialWidth`, `initialHeight`, `minWidth`, `maxWidth`, `minHeight`, and `maxHeight` parameters** to control the ad container's UI layout behavior.
 These do not affect the actual ad content size delivered by STEP Network.
 - **Custom targeting parameters** must be coordinated with STEP Network to ensure they match your account's configuration.
 - **Ad unit IDs and expected dimensions** should be obtained from STEP Network before implementation.
+- **Replace the Didomi API key** in `Project_AdViewApp.swift` with your own production key.
 - You can further customize the WKWebView configuration or external URL handling logic in `WebAdViewController` for your specific ad requirements.
 - Adjust or extend the debug logging as needed by using `debugPrint()` in your own code.